Kermit Washington: Los Angeles Lakers (1973–1977)

 Entering his fourth season, Washington knew the only thing keeping him in the league was his guaranteed contract and that the Lakers had essentially written him off.
 The organization felt he had the requisite physical skills, so they ascribed his failure to excel to mental deficiencies.
 Washington was particularly disturbed when in a game against Golden State, he got into an awkward collision with Rick Barry, upon which Barry remarked: "Listen, you better learn how to play this game."
 The criticism especially bothered Washington because he felt Barry's rebuke was correct.
 Desperate to improve, he contacted Pete Newell at the recommendation of an agent.
 Newell was a retired pro and college coach who worked in a front office position with the Lakers, and had drafted Washington when he was then the team's GM.
 In truth, while Newell says he felt some responsibility considering he drafted him, he was involved in many player transactions over the course of his long career, and was not especially attached to Washington.
 He was surprised by this request, however, and unhappy with his new highly marginalized job within the organization, so Newell agreed to meet Washington for individual drills.
 He scheduled the practices very early in the morning to test Washington's dedication, thinking a professional athlete would not bother to get up at that hour every day.
 Washington showed up without complaint and Newell put him through intense training sessions.
 Newell is often seen as a kind, gentlemanly person, who is considered one of the most important figures in the history of the game of basketball.
 In private practice, however, he could be an intense, unforgiving teacher, and he was even more unforgiving than usual with Washington as he felt that if he were to offer his services for free he would only do so if the player was willing to train maniacally.

 Newell had Washington watch tapes of Paul Silas, who was a rebounding forward for the Boston Celtics, and convinced him to have more confidence in his offensive game.
-He reworked Washington's game from the ground up, and in so doing established a name for himself as a tremendous coach of big men—he would later conduct a yearly "Big Man Camp" in Hawaii which was attended by hundreds of NBA players.
+He reworked Washington's game from the ground up, and in so doing established a name for himself as a successful coach of big men—he would later conduct a yearly "Big Man Camp" in Hawaii which was attended by hundreds of NBA players.

 Los Angeles had acquired Kareem Abdul-Jabbar, and Washington's style of play complemented him, as Abdul-Jabbar was not an especially physical player.
 Washington played well, averaging 9.7 points and 9.3 rebounds; however, he struggled with tendinitis in his knee the entire season.
 His wife pleaded with him to sit out some games, but he took painkillers and kept playing.
 Washington finally tore the patella tendon in a late season game against Denver.
 "I could feel it tearing inside.
 I looked down, and my kneecap was hanging on the side of my leg."
 Doctors covered his entire leg in a cast and told him his basketball career was most likely over.